Campo Imperatore, Abruzzo

 The Corno Grande summit is a little paradise for mountain lovers and climbers, amongst its barren, beautiful vertical rock face, the scenery is almost Alpine, with the sea so near.

-Meeting with your guide at Campo Imperatore parking.
+Meeting with your guide in the morning at Campo Imperatore parking.
 The path climbs quickly towards Monte Aquila saddle: from there one can see a beautiful view to karst plateau and Corno Grande limestone walls, in distance.
 The landscape is bleak, unusual and charming: in roman era Campo Imperatore plateau was a timber reserve and then a grazing area.

 Keep going uphill, the path follows an uncomfortable and steep scree, leaving the “crossroad” with the Campo Pericoli track, a green karst field where was built the first apennine mountain hut, Garibaldi.